-The moisture-retaining properties of mulch can also be a negative.
+The moisture-retaining properties of mulch can also be negative.
 Yes, keeping the ground moist is a great thing.
 Plants love it.
 Plants don’t love too much water, though, as it can begin to cause issues.
-If extraneous water is not allowed to evaporate, it can sit and begin to start causing the plants roots to rot, or allow for fungus to begin to form.
-These are bad things, if you couldn’t tell.
+If extraneous water is not allowed to evaporate, it can sit and begin to start causing the plant’s roots to rot, or allow for fungus to begin to form.
+These are bad things if you couldn’t tell.

 Finally, there is the issue of blocking light.
 This is great for stopping weeds from growing, but if you’re attempting to plant something new, you’re going to need some of that light to get down into the soil in order to help the seeds germinate.
 No germination, no plant, no garden.

 Mulch is a great thing.
 Even with its downsides, it’s far more beneficial than other things you can do in your garden.
-Having mulch should, in theory, keep your plants growing stronger, your soil staying more moist and weeds from growing and causing you problems.
+Having mulch should, in theory, keep your plants grow stronger, your soil staying moister and weeds from growing and causing you problems.

 In fact, mulch could potentially keep you from working more by maintaining proper soil health.
 All you’ll have to do with mulch is go out and rake it around every once in a while, and maybe replace it every few years, depending on the type you use.